-Every Solid State Logic Plug-in from only $14.99 per/m.
-Creating your own SSL studio has never been so easy with the SSL Complete Subscription.
+Every Solid State Logic Plug-in and select Harrison Plug-ins from only $14.99 per/m.
+Creating your own SSL studio has never been so easy with…

 Having worked extensively on a Solid State Logic analogue console at NYU's Clive Davis Institute while studying for her BFA in Recorded Music, Madelyn Paquette was thrilled to win the SSL Complete Bundle as part of the Grand Prize package in The John Lennon Songwriting Contest’s Country category.
 “I loved the tone and color of the EQs and preamps on the SL9000K console at Clive Davis Studios, and I can hear that SSL sound in these plug-ins,” Paquette says.